 EOA delegation

-Besides the parameter changes, this proposal introduces an independent metering for the code deposit costs.
+Besides the parameter changes, this proposal introduces an independent metering for state creation costs.
 The specification is derived from EIP-8011.
-However, it only requires two dimensions, namely, gas and code_deposit_gas.
+However, it only requires two dimensions, namely, regular_gas and state_gas.
+The gas costs of the parameters updated above are charged to state_gas instead of regular_gas, while all the other gas costs are charged to regular_gas.

 This proposal clarifies how gas is charged during contract deployment, ensuring that post-execution costs (account creation, hashing, code deposit) are only charged when the deployment succeeds.